 - Federal Work Study requires half-time enrollment.

-University cancellation of a class section for which you enrolled can affect your summer aid eligibility could be affected if the University cancels your class.
-Contact our office as soon as possible after you've been notified of the cancellation.
+Class canceled?
+Your summer aid eligibility could be affected if the University cancels your class.
+Contact our office as soon as possible after you've been notified of a cancellation.

 Need a place to stay this summer?
-Learn about the University of Akron summer housing availability by contacting Residence Life and Housing at 330.972.7800 or firstname.lastname@example.org.
+Learn about summer housing availability by contacting UA Residence Life and Housing at 330-972-7800 or email@example.com.